Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "...Being a fugitive from the law, getting INTERPOL involved, and forcing extradition proceedings between allies over a major public figure involved in a terrorist incident would, ah... probably do it."

 To her own enormous surprise, Allison laughed.
-It was a short and shocked laugh, but it was heartfelt: something in Arés’ dry delivery had just… worked.
-She looked down at her hands which were still shaking and… let go.
+It was a short and shocked laugh, but it was heartfelt: something in Arés’ dry delivery had just... worked.
+She looked down at her hands which were still shaking and... let go.
 She let the outrage flow out and tried to find her center again. "...Right."

 Arés nodded.
-"Look…" he said after a second.
+"Look..." he said after a second.
 "I promise you.
 This will be so open-and-shut that the door won’t even latch.
 And God willing maybe it’ll even be the kick in the pants that parliament needs to fix a really, *really* stupid system.
 People will be behind you on it, I’m sure.
 Especially our American immigrants."

 "And if you’re wrong?
 I go to prison for defending myself and my loved ones."